HeardLibrary/digital-scholarship/script/r/stats.md

 In the third line of the script, `correct=FALSE` turns of Yates' correction which can be used when contingency tests have very values.

+## ANOVA

+The setup of a data table to carry out an ANOVA in R uses grouping variables in the same manner as the t-test of means.
+Please review the description of grouping variables and the warning about numeric values in groupin variables in the [section about running a t-test of means](#t-test-of-means).

+### Single factor ANOVA

 ----